kkarthikvk/Twitter-Analysis/README.md

 # Logic for gender prediction by name :-

 Most of the female names end with vowels (a,e,i,o,u) and almost every female name doesn't start after T .
-There are more vowels character in female name .
-Used the formula (lenght of name)/(no of vowels) Used all the above logic to create my vectorization .
+There are more vowels character in female name and vice versa .So used the formula (lenght of name)/(no of vowels)

+Used all the above logic to create my vectorization .
 Used Gradient Boosting algorithm it predicted with an accuracy of 75% .